magento/merchdocs/src/marketing/products-viewed-compared.md

 title: Recently Viewed / Compared Products
 ---

-The Recently Viewed and Recently Compared sections usually appear in the right sidebar of a catalog page.
+The Recently Viewed and Recently Compared blocks usually appear in the right sidebar of a catalog page.
 The number of products listed in each can be configured for each website, store, or store view.

 ## Configure Recently Viewed and Compared Products